open-strategy-partners/product-comms-guide/product-comms-guide.md

 Product Communications make clear your product’s value to technical and business audiences.
 In our approach, you should create communications assets from factual components based on a solid technical and strategic foundation, your “technical truth.”

 - **Communications Assets** include webpages like product-, service- or persona pages, Value Maps, Product Data Sheets, and more.
-- **Product Communication Components** include micro-copy, like taglines and CTAs, as well as longer text elements, like [positioning statements](#c4336) and [Value Cases](#c4342).
+- **Product Communication Components** include micro-copy, like taglines and CTAs, as well as longer text elements, like [positioning statements](#positioning-statements) and [Value Cases](#value-cases).
 (More on these later in this document.)

----

-> ### This guide and our website are living documents
->
-> We update this guide and our website from time to time as we learn and gain more experience.
-[Get in touch](https://openstrategypartners.com/contact/) and let > us know if you would like to be notified of updates to our content.
+> **This guide is a living document**, which we update from time to time as we learn and gain more experience.
+To collaborate on the guide, create an issue in this repo or open a pull request.

----

 ## Before we start, some technical communication values to write by